ajktown/docs/api/semesters/semesters.md

     activate api
       api -> db: Find Support
       activate db
-        api <- db: Return Support
+        api <- db: Return SupportRaw
       deactivate db
-      api -> api: Create SupportDomain
+      api -> api: SupportDomain.fromMdb(SupportRaw)
       note right
-        Even if there is no SupportDomain data in db, it will simply create a default SupportDomain that will be eventually saved in db. end note
+        Even if no SupportRaw was found in db, it will simply create a default SupportDomain that will be eventually saved in db. end note